Kyuchumimo/micropython-sn76489/README.md

 MicroPython v1.17+ script for SN76489AN hardware music playback

-Supports Master System/Game Gear VGM files from Deflemask.
+Supports Master System/Game Gear .VGM files from Deflemask.
 To import the .VGM files please use Thonny IDE.

 You can also use a PWM signal as a clock signal